scorpido74/azure-docs.nl-nl/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 5. Voeg uw Cosmos-DB-verbindingsreeks en de naam van de Cosmos DB toe aan het ```.env```-bestand.
-Vervang de tijdelijke aanduidingen {cosmos-account-name} en {dbname} door uw eigen Cosmos-accountnaam en databasenaam, zonder de bracesymbolen.
+Vervang de tijdelijke aanduidingen {Cosmos-account-name} en {dbname} door de naam van uw eigen Cosmos-account en de naam van de data base, zonder de accolades.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.